-The 2013 season was one for the record books as the Diplomats’ memorable campaign resulted in a remarkable run in the NCAA Tournament that reached all the way to the elite eight, where F&M fell to eventual champion Messiah.
+The 2013 season was also one for the record books as the Diplomats’ memorable campaign resulted in a remarkable run in the NCAA Tournament that reached all the way to the Elite Eight, where F&M fell to eventual champion Messiah.
 The Diplomats advanced further in the tournament than any other team in program history, picking up wins over Catholic (1-0) in the first round, Dickinson in the second (3-0) and Rose-Hulman (3-0) in the sectional semifinals.

 Centennial Conference (CC) Champions in 2013 for the first time in program history, F&M entered the tournament winners of five straight that included a 2-1 (2OT) victory over Dickinson on Nov.
 10 for its first conference championship.

 F&M registered a 17-4-2 record on the season, good for the most wins in program history.
 Thirteen times the Diplomats shut out their opponent on the year, also a team record, and the second highest total in conference history.
 F&M closed out the season at No. 8 in the nation, the fifth-highest ranking ever by a CC school and the best finish since 2006.